Introduction

 To Push or not to Push?

-The above emphasizes two ways to enable your AoE abilities: moving yourself into the best position offered by the enemies, or forcing the enemies to form a pattern closer to where you are now.
+The above emphasizes two ways to enable your AOE abilities: moving yourself into the best position offered by the enemies, or forcing the enemies to form a pattern closer to where you are now.
 At lower levels, you need to combine these two paths, but as you level, you can specialize somewhat.
 It was possible to present this as two distinct builds, but as the playstyles are very similar up until level six, instead the two versions will be presented as variations on the same build.
-The leaping variant will emphasize your own movement, and at level six, picks up a transformative loss that changes the way you approach combat.
-The shoving variant will still take some movement, but will prefer abilities that push the enemy around, and will emphasize AoE abilities just a little bit more.
-There’s a ton of overlap, which is why the builds are being presented as one.
+The _leaping_ variant will emphasize your own movement, and at level six, picks up a transformative loss that changes the way you approach combat.
+The _shoving_ variant will still take some movement, but will prefer abilities that push the enemy around, and will emphasize AOE abilities just a little bit more.
+There’s a _ton_ of overlap, which is why the builds are being presented as one.
 You should definitely mix and match, taking the cards you find most interesting or those that mesh well with your party; this is just two of the many ways to play!

 Level 1 Cards